gradescope/autograder_samples/diff/README.md

 ## Compiling the C code

-I chose a very simple example of a one-file C program, which can be compiled by running `make fib`.
+For this simple example of a one-file C program, it can be compiled by running `make fib`.
 In general, you will need to compile the code within `run_autograder` before starting the Python script.
 This can be as complicated as you need it to be - you can actually write a Makefile or use whatever other build system you need to use.

 ## Providing input to the program

-I just used command line arguments because that was the easiest thing to do, but you can also use write to the subprocess's standard input.
-You can see the [Python integration test](https://github.com/gradescope/autograder_samples/blob/master/python/src/tests/test_integration.py) for an example of that.
+This example uses command line arguments because that was the easiest thing to do, but you can also write to the subprocess's standard input.
+You can see the [Python integration test](https://github.com/gradescope/autograder_samples/blob/master/python/src/tests/test_integration.py) for an example of how to do that.

 ## Comparing to the reference answers